 Having your dog run away when off-leash and then go missing is a terrifying feeling.
-If you have a pet that doesn't really listen, learning how to train a dog not to run away is crucial if want to let them roam freely on occasion.
+If you have a pet that doesn't really listen, learning how to train a dog not to run away is crucial if you wish to let them roam freely on occasion.

 Shock Collars vs Dog Training for Off-leash Dogs

 While popular and frequently purchased, there’s controversy about how the shocks from these collars affect dogs not only physically but also mentally.

-Recall and other dog training methods is a more humane and effective approach to how to train your dog not to run away that you should probably use instead of fences or shock collars.
-In fact, studies have shown that this and reward-based training often have better results than relying on shock devices (Cooper, et al. 2004).
+Recall and other dog training methods are more humane and effective approach to train a dog not to run away that owners are encouraged to try first before using shock collars.
+In fact, studies have shown that this and reward-based training often have better results than relying on shock devices.

 Why Do Dogs Run Away?

-Before we go into strategies on how to train a dog not to run away, it's important to understand why this happens in the first place and why your pet won't listen.
+Before you attempt any strategies on how to train a dog not to run away, it's important to understand why this happens in the first place and why your pet won't listen.

 Boredom.
 Lack of mental and/or physical stimulation is the most common reason why dogs run away from you even if you call them.

 Distraction.
 Sometimes your pet may not have any deliberate intention to run away and will be distracted by things such as a cat, squirrel or a mailman.

 When you're on a walk and your pooch sees a potential mate, he may run away.
 This is one of the primary reasons veterinarians advise to fix your dog.

 Adventuring.
 Very unlikely for senior dogs and most commonly happens among young dogs and puppies who are more excited about the world and looking to explore.

 Need for exercise.
 It ties up to the first reason of boredom, where a dog doesn't get enough exercise and playtime, which is particularly important for active breeds with high energy requirements.
-They're likely to run away from you to expend the energy.

 When you understand the reasons for why do dogs run away even when you tell them to stop, you may be able to fix the issue by simply preventing it from happening.

 How to Train a Dog Not to Run Away